With Ball State baseball’s 2014 season just around the corner, the team sees reasons to be optimistic.

 No matter what the final batting order is, however, right fielder Sean Godfrey is expected to play a key role.

 As a junior last season, Godfrey led the Cardinals in batting average (.329), at bats (222), runs scored (45), hits (73), total bases (107) and slugging percentage (.482%) on his way to being named the team’s offensive player of the year.
-That production, along with his senior leadership, has Godfrey penciled as the teams number three hitter.“After we had 31 wins last year, and we were able to make it to the tournament championship game these guys are hungry,” Maloney said.
-“We got as good of a chance as the other teams … we really want to win a championship.”
+That production, along with his senior leadership, has Godfrey penciled as the teams number three hitter.

 The men’s baseball season begins over the weekend as the team travels to Spartanburg, S.C. to play four games against Morehead State, Dayton, South Carolina Upstate and Wofford.